-The doorbell rang, there was the voice of the postman, and my wife came in with a box that I recognized as a USPS box.
+The doorbell rang, there was the voice of the postman holding a box that I recognized as a USPS box.

-My wife got the scissors and started to open the box, and exclaimed, "Oh my god, look how much it cost to mail this box!”
+I got scissors and started to open the box, and exclaimed, "Oh my god, look how much it cost to mail this box!”

 I looked at the $61 dollars and thought, “Shit, this international postage to Switzerland is a racket.”
 The last time I got the postman, he charged me another 100 dollars on top of the American shipping because my dad wanted to list everything instead of labeling “gift.”